1867 Calendar

 - August 28, 1867 – The United States takes possession of the, at this point unoccupied, Midway Atoll.

-- September 28, 1867 – Toronto becomes the capital of Ontario.
+- September 28, 1867 – The United States takes control of Midway Island.

 - October 14, 1867 – The 15th and the last military Shogun of the Tokugawa shogunate resigns in Japan, returning his power to the Emperor of Japan and thence to the re-established civil government of Japan